charleswt/Procrastination-Station/README.md

   ### Main Contributers

   This project was developed by: <br/>

   [Charles Tiffany](https://github.com/charleswt/).<br/>
   [Robert Solorzano](https://github.com/robertsolorzano/).<br/>
   [Manya](https://github.com/manyanara/).

   ### How You Can Contribute

   If you like to to contribute by adding a game or fixing a potential bug etc.

-  .
-Fork this repository<br/>
+  - Fork this repository<br/>
-  .
-Create a new Branch<br/>
+  - Create a new Branch<br/>
-  .
-Push your code with a detailed description
+  - Push your code with a detailed description

   We will go over your code and get back to you about the result, in some cases we may alter your code to fix errors or to improve playabilty/useability.

 ## Questions

-If you have any questions or suggestions, please refer to contacts page of website.
+If you have any questions or suggestions, please refer to the contacts page of website.